52North/WPS/README.md

 ## License

-This project consists of modules which are published under different licenses.
+This project consists of modules that are published under different licenses.

 * **API**: The internal API is published under The Apache Software License, Version 2.0.
 If you want to build your own algorithms you can depend on these modules alone and release it under any compatible open source license.
 The API consists of the following modules:
   * 52n-wps-algorithm